FORTEO- teriparatide injection, solution

 Do not share your delivery device or needles because infection or disease can be spread from one person to another.

 The FORTEO delivery device contains 28 days of medicine.
-Throw away the FORTEO delivery device after 28 days, even if it is not completely empty.
+Throw away the FORTEO delivery device 28 days after first use, even if it is not completely empty.
 Do not inject more than one dose of FORTEO in the same day.

 Do not transfer FORTEO to a syringe.